 More Approachable Rowing Challenges

-Monster the Loch is a new event, and the first mass participation boat race on perhaps the world’s most famous lake, Loch Ness.
+Monster the Loch is a relatively new event, with two years in the bag.
+It is the first mass participation boat race on perhaps the world’s most famous lake, Loch Ness.
 All human powered boat types are invited to race The Loch, which is 22.7 miles long.
-On September 28, 2019, 100 boats will be spread across the entire Loch at the start line.
-Organizers are hoping for the right conditions to see some world records broken.
-The current rowing record is 2:28.09.
+The 2020 edition will take place on 26 September.

 In Australia, the Flying Doctor Rowathon, on the Murray River, is not a race but is a major draw.
 Watch the site for next year’s row, an annual one-day marathon row held at Wentworth, New South Wales.
 The row raises funds for the Royal Flying Doctor Service, that has been saving lives and assisting people in the outback and remote communities for 90 years.